What do you use your phone for?

 The feature was launched in Last November to provide a quick-loading and optimized interface to read websites.

-Nevertheless, if you want to learn how to make a chat app in android to get into messaging marketplace, it’s a perfect time.
+Nevertheless, if you want to learn how to create an Android chat app to get into messaging marketplace, it’s a perfect time.

-With people using different chat apps everyday for messaging and use shopping apps to buy stuff, there is a perfect opportunity to make a chat app like Telegram that lets people shop through chatbots.
+With people using different chat apps everyday for messaging and use shopping apps to buy stuff, there is a perfect opportunity to develop chat app like Telegram that lets people shop through chatbots.

 Pavel Durov, the founder of Telegram, said in an interview that he doesn’t plan to earn from his app – Telegram.
 It’s fully sponsored by him with the money he earned by selling the popular social network – Vkontakte.
 Till date, Telegram is estimated to invest 300+ million for the development and maintenance.